The main difference between foster and adoption is legal responsibility.

 Adopters will not receive a regular allowance, but they may be able to access some financial support from their agency.

-What skills and experience do you have?
+What skills and experience do I have to offer?

 Similar skills are used by adoptive and foster parents, but some are in more demand than others.